violetballard/disrupter/rules/core/main.md

 ## <a name="setup"></a> **Set Up**
 ### <a name="rule1"></a> **Rule 1 - Number of Players**
 Disrupter is currently designed for two-sided battles.
 Rules for having three or more platoons facing each other will probably come later with the addition of further game modes.
 However, each side is cooperative and can be asymmetrical.
-It is best suited to cames that are 1v1 all the way up to games that are 3v3.
+It is best suited to games that are 1v1 all the way up to games that are 3v3.
 When multiple players are on the same side, they play cooperatively with each player taking on the role of an Officer within their Platoon (see [Rule 9](#rule9)).
 It is possible to play the game solo as well, you just have to control the opposing force, there are no special solo rules at the moment.
 Having someone who knows the rules well play as a referee can definitely make gameplay smoother, but a referee is not a requirement.

 1v2+ (up to 5) games take on the vibe of a ttrpg with one player operating as referee to provide a co-operative experience for the other players at the table.
-See the Campaign game mode for more ideas about how to play this way.
+See the [Campaign][campaign] game mode for more ideas about how to play this way.

 ### <a name="rule2"></a> **Rule 2 - Board**
 Disrupter is designed for 24"x24" or 36"x36" boards containing approximately 50% Terrain.
 This is to ensure that games stay short and engaging unlike with a larger board.